jbruce12000/water-controller/README.md

 * each zone can be individually tested to make sure it works
 * flexible system that waters a zone only when wanted or needed
 * plugins for scheduling
-* plugins for to decide whether to water or not
+* plugins to decide whether to water or not
 * plugins for controllers to turn water on and off

 If you want a web interface with simple configuration, this is not the project for you.